 Send us an email if your question is not covered here.

-Click for more about test and tag licenses.
+Click for more about the great test and tag license myth.

 Some course providers promote the notion if you don’t undertake a NA course it can compromise your insurance coverage.

 I am not aware of a single instance when a claim under a public liability or Workcover policy has been rejected or payouts reduced based solely on the technician not having undertaken a NA course.

 My research indicates insurance providers and Worksafe are more interested in whether or not the technician followed the correct procedures as defined in the Standard AS/NZS 3760.

 If there was a genuine issue about insurance claims then why do those offering a NA course also offer a non-accredited version of course?
 It doesn’t make sense.